Estimation of Large Financial Covariances: A Cross-Validation Approach: Conclusion

+This paper introduces a novel covariance estimator that performs in large dimensions and adapts to the non-stationarities or persistent heteroskedastic environments of financial stock returns.
+Such scenarios are often found in practical applications of portfolio optimization for which our estimator is highly relevant.
+We accomplish this goal by (1) weighting the sample covariance matrix towards more recent data with exponentially weighted averages (EWA), and (2) through a novel application of the cross-validation (CV) shrinkage technology of \cite{abadir2014design}, \cite{lam2016nonparametric} and \cite{bartz}.
+The former allows us to capture the non-stationary dynamics of financial time series with more flexible sample eigenvectors, while the latter attenuates the adverse noise effects that are embedded in the sample eigenvalues.
+We call our estimator, EWA-CV.
+Beyond these statistical benefits, our proposed estimator possesses several appealing features such as the simplicity of implementation, low runtime overhead for research prototyping, and transparency for independent verification.

+We have provided simulation experiments to help us to gain insights into the channels that drive the outperformance of our estimator over the sample exponentially weighted average covariance and other uniformly weighted estimators.
+Our empirical experiments on real financial data reinforce its superiority over the exponentially weighted sample covariance and uniformly weighted shrinkage estimators with improved realized measures in large investment universe sizes.
+We also demonstrated that our proposed shrinkage estimator(s) rivals the performance of the state-of-the-art dynamic conditional correlation non-linear shrinkage (DCC-NL) estimator of \cite{engle2019large} and its factor model extension by \cite{de2021factor} while incurring less implementation and computational overhead as well as simpler routines.
+Hence, our proposal offers practitioners of risk and asset management an attractive reduced-form alternative to the existing large-dimensional multivariate dynamic volatility models for financial returns.

-In general, the adverse noise effects from a high-dimensional regime can be further reduced by incorporating additional prior knowledge about the orientation of the eigenvectors.
+In general, the adverse noise effects from a large-dimensional regime can be further reduced by incorporating additional prior knowledge about the orientation of the eigenvectors.
 For example, this can include overlaying the covariance matrix with economically driven models that possess a small number of risk parameters or with an appropriately structured block matrix reflecting the sector relationships of the stock returns.
-A cross-pollination of a postulated covariance matrix with the technology of non-linear shrinkage as employed in EMA-CV provides an avenue for further research.
-In addition, it was observed by \cite{jm} that statistical shrinkage methods have a similar effect to imposing portfolio weight constraints that many mean-variance optimizers offer.
-Thus, it would be interesting to explore, through the analysis of \cite{zlh}, how the EMA-CV estimator interplays with leverage constraints in the high-dimensional setting in improving the portfolio's performance.
+A cross-pollination of a postulated covariance matrix with the technology of nonlinear shrinkage provides an interesting avenue for further research.